nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RetakeExam/README.md

 You are given 4 interfaces (IUser, IVehicle, IRoute and IRepository) and you must implement their functionality in the correct classes.

 There should be 3 types of entities and 3 repositories in the application: User, Vehicle, Route and Repository (UserRepository, VehicleRepository and RouteRepository) for each of them:

+## User

+## Data

+	FirstName – string
+		If the FirstName is null or whitespace, throw an ArgumentException with the message "FirstName cannot be null or whitespace!"

+	LastName - string
+		If the LastName is null or whitespace, throw an ArgumentException with the message "LastName cannot be null or whitespace!"

+	DrivingLicenseNumber – string
+		If the DrivingLicenseNumber is null or whitespace, throw an ArgumentException with the message "Driving license number is required!"

+	Rating – double
+		Set Rating’s initial value to zero.
+The value of the Rating will be changed every time a User drives a Vehicle.
+Remember to keep the setter private.

+	IsBlocked – bool
+		Set IsBloked’s initial value to false.